 With so much good food and drink flowing over Christmas, it can be easy for your dog or cat to ingest something they shouldn’t.
 Human food can actually be harmful to your pet’s health so make sure you keep a close eye on what they put in their mouths and ensure that the following food and drink are kept well out of their reach:

 • Raw meat

 • Meat bones – poultry bones can splinter and harm your animal so never feed them the turkey bone as a treat

-Animal proof your decorations
+Animal proof your decorations and surroundings

 If you have a pet that loves to play then try and secure the wires from your Christmas lights and don’t leave them snaking across the floor.
 Most pets aren’t too keen on flashing lights and can get spooked by them so if your pet is of a nervous disposition, then you may want to opt for conventional lights that don’t flicker or go without altogether.

 It may also be an idea to place your tree in an inaccessible area for your animal or elevated from ground level as this will discourage animals for playing, chewing or eating decorations such as baubles and tinsel.

 There are always sweets and chocolates lying around the tree at Christmas and the temptation for a pet to sample one can be too much.
 The repercussions of an animal eating sweet treats are vomiting, diarrhoea and hyperactivity as well as excessive panting.